MajorLee95/nanoI2CIOExpander/README.rst

 .. code::

+    \01-docs\01-userDoc     # User documentation
-    \01-docs\01-userDoc     # Conception documentation (sorry there is somme little peaces in French)
+    \01-docs\03-conceptionDoc # Conception documentation provide as is (sory there is somme little peaces in French)
     \02-realisation\01-software\nanoI2CIOExpander # source codes to upload in ARDUINO Nano
     \02-realisation\01-software\nanoI2CIOExpLib # The library to use it